It’s 2 a.m. and your customer is stuck with a problem and immediately needs to speak with one of your team.

 What Is IVR?

-As a dialer, you can make online transactions, resolve an issue, look for information or directly talk to a customer care executive.
+As a caller, you can make online transactions, resolve an issue, look for information or directly talk to an agent.

 From more than 8,000 customer journeys, Gartner found 70% of customers are using self-service channels during their resolution journey.

-IVR is definitely at the top of the self-service customer model.
+So IVR is one of the top self-service options businesses use for customer support.
 Let’s explore more use cases of IVR.

 From a streamlined customer experience to an online survey, IVR is nearly everywhere.

-Making changes, reviewing, and comparing them against the precious system every day
+- Make changes, review, and compare them against the previous system every day

-7 Benefits of IVR to Upscale Your Brand or Business
+7 Benefits of IVR to boost contact centre performance

-You can easily personalize the complete customer journey from start to the end by using relevant customer data.
-The most efficient way to do this is through IVR.
+You can easily personalize your customer’s journey from start to finish by using relevant customer data and an IVR.
 It has all the data to pre-qualify callers.
-If the call’s purpose is known before, it saves a lot of effort to convince the user that their issues will be resolved.
+And if the call’s purpose is known beforehand, it saves a lot of effort to convince the caller that their issues will be resolved.

 Have a look at the top reasons for proactive customer services as stated by Gartner:

 Customers are looking for automation every single day.
 They want to complete the same task in less time.
-The best part is that the call centres have been quick to accept this transition.
-They are now equipped with a well-established IVR service.
-This doesn’t only reduce the total time spent talking to a customer but brings it down to almost zero.
+Call centres have been quick to accept this transition.
+Most are now equipped with a well-established IVR service.
+This doesn’t only reduce the total time spent talking to a call centre agent but can bring it closer to zero.